JortSiemes/JNM-Premaster/Vakken/Woorden als wapens/Aantekeningen Woorden als Wapens leesopdracht.md

 - The word "style" has its origins in the Latin word "stilus," which means pen.
 - Style encompasses both the form of letters and how words are formulated.
 - The analysis of style draws from classical rhetoric and focuses on the appropriate linguistic forms for conveying a message in a given context.
+-  style can be defined in three possible ways: as a potential form for a particular content, as the text producer’s choice of specific forms, or as a deviation from the recipient’s expectation

 **8.2 Form, Content, and Situation**